College esports in the United States

-College esports in the United States began around 2009.
-Various schools began forming esports clubs to play any number of video games in collegiate tournaments.
+College esports in the United States is played by teams of amateur student-athletes at American universities and colleges.
+In the late 2000s, schools began forming esports clubs to play video games in self-organized collegiate tournaments.
+The first officially recognized varsity esports program was created at Robert Morris University in 2014.

 While there are thousands of schools that participate in collegiate esports competitions, in 2018, there were at least 73 college varsity esports programs, and by 2019 over 130 college varsity programs.
 College esports is often viewed as a starting path for gamers that aspire to go professional.
-Although popular, companies are finding it hard to monetize collegiate esports, especially with the recent COVID-19 situation.
-On December 9, 2020, North American collegiate partner of Activision-Blizzard's esports system, Tespa announced that it is closing down.

 Riot Games Collegiate League of Legends

-In 2016, the NACC became the University League of Legends (uLoL) Campus Series, run by CSL, after IvyLoL and NACL stopped functioning and many of their staff were hired as Riot Games employees to orchestrate their collegiate activities.
+In 2016, the North American Collegiate Championship (NACC) became the University League of Legends (uLoL) Campus Series, run by CSL, after IvyLoL and NACL stopped functioning and many of their staff were hired as Riot Games employees to orchestrate their collegiate activities.
 In the Fall of 2017, Riot Games announced that it would rebrand again as College League of Legends and switch official partners from CSL to Battlefy.
 In May 2019, Riot Games announced the formation of the Riot Scholastic Association of America (RSAA) as the governing body for collegiate and high school esports for League of Legends.

 Esports Collegiate Conference

-A conference created on June 10, 2020, by member institutions of the Mid-American Conference.
+The Esports Collegiate Conference was created on June 10, 2020, by member institutions of the Mid-American Conference, to facilitate esports competitions.

-PlayVS

-PlayVS was founded in 2018 and started as a high school esports platform.
-In January 2020, PlayVS announced they were expanding to the collegiate scene by offering Fortnite.
-PlayVS has since expanded its title offering to include Rocket League, League of Legends, Overwatch, FIFA and Madden NFL.